Join Us in Supporting Harvest Hope

-All donations received will be presented to Harvest Hope at the 19th Annual Share Your Holiday Donation Drive on Thursday, November 30th.
-The event will take place at First Baptist Church Columbia at the corner of Washington and Sumter St. You can drive up and drop off your donation or have lunch at the Food Truck Rodeo from 11am - 2pm.
-Last year, enough food and monetary donations were collected during Share Your Holiday to provide ONE MILLION MEALS!
+All donations we receive will be presented to Harvest Hope at the 23rd Annual Share Your Holiday Donation Drive on Tuesday, November 30th.
+The event will take place at First Baptist Church Columbia at the corner of Washington and Sumter St. In addition to our offices and Virtual Food Drive Donation Site, you can drive up here and drop off your donation between 6am - 5:30pm or text SHAREFOOD to 44-321 to receive a link to an online donation site.

 About Harvest Hope

 The mission of the Harvest Hope Food Bank is to provide for the needs of hungry people by gathering and sharing quality food with dignity, compassion and education.
 Harvest Hope collects, stores and distributes food and related items that assist families and children throughout 20 counties in central South Carolina.

 Donations to Harvest Hope are tax-deductible, and 98¢ of every dollar received goes directly to feeding hungry families in our area.
 Harvest Hope does not foster a culture of dependency.
 Typically, if they can feed a family for three months in succession, it gets them through their crisis and they are able to be self-sufficient after that.
 During those three months, Harvest Hope frees them from worrying about food so that they can concentrate on the other things they need to do to get themselves out of their own financial difficulty.